pangnasun/ConnectionsLab/Week-1/Assignment2_BuildWebsite/readMe.md

 I did more debuggings, and it turned out that the link of the video *src* has a specific format (requires *"/embed/VideoID"*).
 Following this format, I was able to add my Youtube video.

+### CSS Styling
+With all the HTML elements in place, I added a CSS file to make things look better.
+I formated the headers first because I could just use *h1* and *h4*.
+Then I added classes to other components, so I could format them.
+It required testings and seeing what made my webpage look good.

 https://pangnasun.github.io/ConnectionsLab/Week-1/Assignment2_BuildWebsite/